Mark Goldie

-Mark Goldie is an English historian and Emeritus Professor of Intellectual History at Churchill College, Cambridge.
+Mark Goldie (born c.
+1960) is an English historian and Emeritus Professor of Intellectual History at Churchill College, Cambridge.
 He has written on the English political theorist John Locke and is a member of the Early Modern History and Political Thought and Intellectual History subject groups at the Faculty of History in Cambridge.

 He was educated at the University of Sussex and obtained his PhD from Corpus Christi College, Cambridge.
-In 1979 he was appointed college lecturer at Churchill College and a university lecturer in 1993.
+In 1979, he was appointed college lecturer at Churchill College and a university lecturer in 1993.
 He is a Fellow of the Royal Historical Society.
 Upon his retirement in 2019 he became an honorary professor of history at the University of Sussex.

 Personal life

 Goldie is married to fellow historian Clare Jackson, who was once his doctoral student.